 The Group promotes risk awareness and understanding of controls through communication and training.
 Risk management and internal control systems are designed at Group level and implemented across the Group.
 Management, as the first line of defense, is responsible for identifying, evaluating and managing risk, and designing, implementing and maintaining internal controls.
-Testing effectiveness of relevant internal controls by the first line of defense, with second line oversight, also forms part of the control life cycle.
+Testing of the relevant internal controls also forms part of the control life cycle.

-Key processes and controls in the organization are subject to review and challenge by all three lines of defense.
-The second and third lines of defense regularly report on observations, conclusions and recommendations that arise from their independent reviews of internal controls.
+Key processes and controls in the organization are subject to review and challenge by the second and third lines of defense.
+The second and third lines of defense regularly report on observations, conclusions and recommendations that arise from their independent examination of internal controls.
 Control issues of Group-level significance and associated mitigation actions are reported regularly to the Audit Committee of the Board.
 The Risk and Investment Committee of the Board reviews the effectiveness of the Group's risk management system, including the Group's risk tolerance and enterprise-wide risk governance framework, in accordance with the charter for each committee.